The nitty gritty...

 Initial 75 minute session: $225

 50 minute session: $150

 I am not an in-network provider any health insurance plans.
-If your insurance plan pays out of network benefits, I can provide you with a superbill (specialized medical receipt) to submit to your insurance company for reimbursement based on your benefits.
+If your insurance plan provides out of network benefits, I can provide you with a superbill (specialized medical receipt) to submit to your insurance company for reimbursement based on your benefits.
 It is your responsibility to submit this information to your insurance company.
 Scroll down to see helpful questions to use to get more information about these benefits when you call your insurance company.

 Most FSA and HSA cards can be used to pay for therapy costs.
 Again, it is your responsibility to verify this with your card carrier and based on the parameters of your account.

 Payment for all sessions is due at the time of service.
 Credit/debit card information must be provided in order for automatic, recurring billing at time of service.
 Credit/debit card information must be provided at the time you book your first session to secure your appointment slot.

 Please note that scheduled sessions must be cancelled at least 24 hours in advance.
 Otherwise, you will be charged the full session fee.

 I offer limited sliding scale sessions based on income and need.
 These slots are currently full.
 If you are in need of low-cost therapy services, Open Path Psychotherapy Collective is a great resource.

 I use an online portal for client scheduling, paperwork, and payment.
 This means you can click the link below to view my openings and schedule any time.
 Within a few minutes, you could have everything completed to start therapy now!

 When using the online scheduler for the first time, credit/debit card information must be provided at the time you book your very first session to secure your appointment slot.
 However, you will not be charged until the session occurs.